 Telegram is more feature-rich and secure, but WhatsApp has more user base

-WhatsApp is now drawing level with Telegram in most of the categories and Telegram’s relatively smaller user base is not too compelling.
-While we do hope that its user’s base multiplies, it is not likely to overtake WhatsApp anytime son.
+WhatsApp is now drawing level with Telegram in most of the categories, and Telegram’s relatively smaller user base is not too compelling.

-And lastly, if your primary concern is about privacy, Telegram is not ready to compromise and give-up on encryption any time sooner than WhatsApp.
+And lastly, if your primary concern is privacy, Telegram is not ready to compromise and give up on encryption any sooner than WhatsApp.

-So, using Telegram is more reasonable if you want to send sensitive information, or are located in a country or region where the authorities have oppressed the voice and concerns of its citizens.
+So, using Telegram is more reasonable if you want to send sensitive information or are located in a country or region where the authorities have oppressed the voices and concerns of its citizens.

-These are our recommendations which, we hope, will help you to decide between Telegram and WhatsApp or even help you to divide time between the two apps thoughtfully.
+These are our recommendations, which we hope will help you decide between Telegram and WhatsApp or even help you divide time thoughtfully between the two apps.

 Do you think we skipped any vital piece of information about both messaging platforms?
 Be kind to tell us in the comments section below.